Adjunct Professor, Faculty of Design

 The Flourishing Enterprise Institute will, across all the nodes in its network:

 And finally, going really big picture, Antony believes, all this work could be enhanced and accelerated as a part of a global “big tent” / inclusive civil society movement focused on what replaces the UN Sustainable Development Goals (UN SDGs) when these expire in 2030.
-His observation with others on the Strongly Sustainable Business Model Group, is that if, in all our work, we want to strive for outcomes such as resilience, low-carbon, future-fitness, thrivability, regeneration, strong sustainability etc., we are much more likely to succeed at scale, if there is broad support at a global level.
+His observation with others on the Strongly Sustainable Business Model Group, is that if, in all our work focused on organizations, we want to strive for outcomes such as flourishing, resilience, low-carbon, future-fitness, thrivability, regeneration, strong sustainability etc., we are much more likely to succeed at scale, if there is broad support at a global level for these ideas.

-So, for the moment, to see if “the willing” can be convened, he and others in the Strongly Sustainable Business Model Group are tentatively referring to this as the “Movement for Flourishing” #Movement4Flourishing.
+So, for the moment, to see if “the willing” can be provoked into action, he and others in the Strongly Sustainable Business Model Group are tentatively referring to this as the “Movement for Flourishing” (see #Movement4Flourishing on Twitter).
+They are asking the question can we co-create Flourishing Goals for humanity, for the UN to adopt to replace the UN SDG's when these expire in 2030?
 This aspirational label builds John Ehrenfeld’s thinking that inspires much of our work: the only the thing we can sustain scientifically, and the only thing we morally can defend as an ideal goal for our species, is sustaining the possibility for human and other life to flourish on this planet for seven generations and beyond.

 Please see Antony's page on academia.edu